One of the main benefits of becoming self employed is the ease with which you can start up and run your new business.

 If you are unsure whether or not you need to register with HMRC, here is some help to establish whether you are employed or self employed.

-Once you start operating as self employed, you will need to pay National Insurance contributions (NICs).
+Once you start operating as self employed, you will need to pay your own National Insurance contributions (NICs).

 In many cases, you might decide to register for VAT even if you don’t need to.
 You may gain more credibility by having a VAT number, and you’ll be able to claim the VAT back on eligible purchases you make.